Spreads/SignalW/README.md

 * Serialization is out of scope.
 It is always a pain to abstract it for a general case, but in every concrete case it could be as simple as using JSON.NET (with extension methods for streams) or as flexible as a custom binary encoding.
 * Any generic WebSocket client should work.
+The SignalW.Client project has a WsChannel calss that wraps around the standard WebSocket class and gives methods to work with MemoryStreams instead of ArraySegments.

 Instead of multiple methods inside Hubs that clients invoked by name, in SignalW we have a single method `async Task OnReceiveAsync(MemoryStream payload)`.
 If one uses Angular2 with `@ngrx/store` then